asarin-shai/App-AudioCapture/README.md

 # Build

-The build instructions for this app are mostly the same as the [generic LSL App build instructions](https://labstreaminglayer.readthedocs.io/dev/app_build.html).
+The build instructions for this app are mostly the same as the [generic Qt-based LSL App build instructions](https://labstreaminglayer.readthedocs.io/dev/app_build.html).
-Qt Multimedia module is required.
-On Ubuntu this does not come with qt5 by default.
-Install it with `sudo apt-get install qtmultimedia5-dev`.
-On Mac, with homebrew, it is only included in qt6 >= 6.2, which isn't out yet, so qt5 is required.
+Additionally, Qt Multimedia development libraries are required:

+* On Ubuntu, install it with `sudo apt-get install qt6-multimedia-dev`.
+* On Mac (using homebrew) or Windows, the multimedia libraries should come with the Qt6 installation.

 On Mac, it appears to be necessary to use the Xcode generator: `cmake -B build -S . -DCMAKE_INSTALL_PREFIX="build/install" -G Xcode`

 Note that code-signing has been disabled.